 - Attackers will continue to use EDR vulnerabilities or look for EDR vulnerabilities.
 This will allow attackers to go undetected or use the EDR sensor capabilities for their benefit (Living off the Land).

 - Attackers may try to disable EDR sensors from sending telemetry.
 MDR services should have multiple signatures in place to look for attackers that will remove or reduce EDR capabilities.
 Raw telemetry allows for base-lining environments and producing anomaly signatures that look for things like sensor counts or heartbeats, telemetry traffic flow, regular files, and folder access to name a few.

-Spear phishing attacks are often used as an initial attack vector.
-Ransomware infection is often the final stage of the same kill chain.
-For this report, we analyzed malware detections collected in November 2021 from our static anti-malware engines.
+Spear phishing attacks are often used as an initial attack vector and ransomware infection is often the final stage of the kill chain.
+For this report, we analyzed malware detections collected in November 2022 from our static anti-malware engines.
 Note: we only count total cases, not how monetarily significant the impact of infection is.
-Opportunistic adversaries and some Ransomware-as-a-Service (RaaS) groups represent a higher percentage compared to groups that are more selective about their targets, since they prefer more volume instead of higher value.
+Opportunistic adversaries and some Ransomware-as-a-Service (RaaS) groups represent a higher percentage compared to groups that are more selective about their targets since they prefer volume over higher value.